-This is a good time to think about changing any prescription medications you take on an ongoing basis from a 30-day supply to a 90-day supply.
+This is a good time to think about changing any prescription medications you take on an ongoing basis from a 1-month supply to a 3-month supply.
 SCAN is also allowing you to refill prescriptions early, to ensure you have enough on hand.

-If you haven’t used the SCAN home delivery pharmacy yet, now might be a good time.
-This is for medications you take on an ongoing basis and you can get 90-day supplies delivered for free to your home, often at lower cost.
+If you haven’t used Express Scripts Mail Order yet, now might be a good time.
+This is for medications you take on an ongoing basis and you can get a 3-month supply delivered for free to your home, often at lower cost.
 Learn how to get started here.

 Ask your local pharmacy what options they have at this time.
 For example: